ava-labs/awm-relayer/README.md

 ./scripts/test.sh
 ```

-If your temporary directory is not writable, as is often the case in our Azure development instances, the unit tests may fail with messages like `fork/exec /tmp/go-build2296620589/b247/config.test: permission denied`.
+If your temporary directory is not writable, the unit tests may fail with messages like `fork/exec /tmp/go-build2296620589/b247/config.test: permission denied`.
 To fix this, set the `TMPDIR` environment variable to something writable, eg `export TMPDIR=~/tmp`.

 ### E2E tests